South East Hampshire Bus Rapid Transit

-The South East Hampshire Bus Rapid Transit (also known as the Eclipse Busway) is a 3.4 km unguided busway between Gosport and Fareham in the county of Hampshire.
+The South East Hampshire Bus Rapid Transit (also known as the Eclipse Busway) is a 3.4 km unguided busway between Gosport and Fareham in the county of Hampshire, the road itself is called Henry Cort Way and is named after an ironware producer.
 The busway scheme is sponsored by Hampshire County Council using the route of the former Fareham to Gosport Line to reduce congestion on the parallel A32 between the towns.

 Overview

 The busway follows the route of the disused railway from Redlands Lane to Rowner Road.
-It has 18 stops on the line with three connections in the middle of the line, being Palmerston drive, Wych Lane and Tichborne Way.
+It has 18 stops on the line with three connections in the middle of the line, being Palmerston Drive, Wych Lane and Tichborne Way.
 It runs under four bridges and passes through three towns.
-The maximum speed on the road is 40 mph (64 km/h) for all vehicles and has a restricted time between 05:45 and 23:15 where outside those times the busway is closed.
+The maximum speed on the road is 40 mph (64 km/h) for all vehicles and has a service pattern between 05:45 and 23:15; outside those times the busway is closed.

 History

 In 1998 Hampshire County Council and Portsmouth City Council proposed a Light Rail System to link Fareham and Portsmouth via Gosport.
 Funding of £170m was approved in 2001 but withdrawn in 2004, a decision that was confirmed in 2006.
 Following this decision, a cheaper, shorter BRT scheme was proposed which led to the creation of the South East Hampshire Bus Rapid Transit.

 The route opened on 22 April 2012 with services provided by First Hampshire & Dorset with some of its routes being diverted to use the busway.
 One of its routes was rebranded to the "Eclipse" bus brand with custom interior specification on its own network of routes that uses the BRT.
 The "Eclipse" was later given Tap-on Tap-off technology which is compatible with contactless payment card methods.